Hospitality: Practical Cookery Skills National 4

 What is special about this course?

 Are you interested in cooking and the importance it plays in the hospitality industry?
-I so, you can build on your cooking skills with new and more challenging techniques and recipes.
-Widen your knowledge of ingredients both fresh and dry.
+If so, this course will help you build on your cooking skills with new and more challenging techniques and recipes, and widen your knowledge of ingredients both fresh and dry.
 You will investigate the importance of healthy eating, dietary requirements, food hygiene, the seasonality of food and the roles they play in commercial kitchens.
 The course is a mix of theory work and practical activities.

 You don’t need passes in specific subjects to join this course, but you need a positive attitude and you should be willing to learn new skills, and undertake a successful interview.

 - Techniques and Processes

 The course is a mix of hands on experience and time in the classroom to consolidate the theory behind the industry.
 A college lecturer may come to the school or you may be required to attend your local college.

 How long will my course last?

 - Argyll College UHI

 In most schools this course will begin in June.